kutear/appcenter-distribute-action/README.md

 ## Example

-To authenticate with Codepush, and deploy to Codepush:
+To authenticate with AppCenter, and deploy to AppCenter:

 ```yaml
 name: Build and Deploy